acheeseye/ai-playing-checkers/README.md

 - [ ] TODO: Fix an issue where `init_weights_and_sigmoid` needs `set_player` to be called first.
 - [ ] TODO: Test calculated output to be random?
 - [ ] TODO: Write `NeuralNetwork` king value, weights, and sigma to a file.
-- Class `NerualNetwork` now applies sigmoid function (forgot about this in the previous commit).
+- Class `NeuralNetwork` now applies sigmoid function (forgot about this in the previous commit).
 - Fixed an issue where `NeuralNetwork` would initialize new weights per board evaluation instead of using the previous ones.
 - [ ] TODO: Might need testing for above to be sure.
 - Timing done in `NeuralNetwork_main.cpp` for average BEF/sec and BEF/15 sec: averaging around 700~900 BEF per second (that's OK??)
 - `NeuralNetwork_main.cpp` now also tests the timing for a six layer >10,000 weights `NeuralNetwork` and prints the related calculations (requirements 1 & 2 fulfilled for PROJ2 deliverables).
 - `NeuralNetwork` now writes its topology values to file `brunette26_topology_gen0.txt` within the `nn_topologies` with first line as the `m_king_value` and the subsequent lines as a pair of weight and its corresponding sigma value.
   - User must use `NeuralNetwork::set_generate_file(true)` to write the topology, as it is set to false on default.
-  - [ ] TODO: Figure out how to name the different topologies (same as convention for games played?).
+  - [ ] TODO: Figure out how to name the different topologies (same as convention for games played? yes, can do that).
+- [x] TODO: Live piece count displayed.
 # Non-Version Related Comments
 - [x] Currently working on collision check/move piece functions.
 Feel free to make your own and/or put together a GUI!
 (1/24, JH)
 - [ ] ~~Currently working on implementing king transformations/movements.~~ (1/25, JH)